 Our department is recognised as a centre of excellence in paediatric dermatology, and we receive requests for clinical opinions and educational placements from all over the world.
+We are one of only 7 UK hospitals recognised by the European Commission as providers of specialised services for patients with rare skin disease within the European Reference Network.
+See ERN-SKIN.
 For at least 20 years, the British Society for Paediatric Dermatology has had at least one of our consultants as Chairman or member of the Executive Board.
 We contribute to the major UK and US textbooks of dermatology and paediatric dermatology and run an annual course on paediatric dermatology attended by most UK dermatologists who have been appointed as consultants in the past 15 years.
 We host one of only two accredited post-certificate of completion clinical fellowships in paediatric dermatology.

 Our comprehensive inpatient and outpatient service covers diagnosis, treatment, further consultations and holistic care.

 Usually, we know what is wrong just by listening to the patient and examining the skin, but sometimes we need to do blood tests, urine tests, X-rays or special tests including: